The Alarming Case of the USAF’s Mysteriously Missing Unmanned Combat Air Vehicles

-If a potential enemy aircraft is detected, even for just for a brief moment, multiple sensors aboard multiple UCAVs can instantly and seamlessly steer their sensors (radar, infrared etc) from multiple angles onto the single piece of sky where the aircraft was.
-Anti-stealth detection tactics can then be employed aimed at collectively detecting a aircraft well enough to build a weapons-grade engagement track of it.
+If a potential enemy aircraft is detected, even just for a brief moment, multiple sensors aboard multiple UCAVs can instantly and seamlessly steer their sensors (radar, infrared etc) from multiple angles onto the single piece of sky where the aircraft was.
+Anti-stealth detection tactics can then be employed, aimed at collectively detecting an aircraft well enough to build a weapons-grade engagement track of it.
 Working as a team, the swarm can then engage the target in question.

 When it comes to the within-visual-range air combat environment, the current types of UCAVs could never turn successfully with a modern fighter jet.
-Yet with the latest block of AIM-9X Sidewinder missiles, which are capable of making greater than 180 degree snap turns and locking onto an enemy aircraft after being launched from an internal weapons bay, the UCAV may not have to be able to maneuver hard at all.
+Yet with the latest block of AIM-9X Sidewinder missiles, which are capable of making greater than 180 degree snap turns and locking onto an enemy aircraft after being launched from an internal weapons bay, the UCAV may not have to maneuver aggressively at all.

 Then again, avoiding marauding fighters or attacking them with so called "non-kinetic" weaponry would also leverage the UCAV’s unique capabilities.
-Instead of launching missiles, parts of the swarm could jam and change course to keep themselves outside of detection range of enemy aircraft.
-Or they could send pinpoint electronic attacks and pencil-sized high-power beams of electromagnetic energy chirped off by their onboard AESA radars directly at the enemy fighters or their radar-guided missiles, potentially frying their radar sets in the process.
+Instead of launching missiles, parts of the swarm could jam and change course to keep themselves outside of the detection range of enemy aircraft.
+Or they could send pinpoint electronic attacks and pencil-sized high-power beams of electromagnetic energy chirped off by their onboard AESA radars directly at the enemy fighters' radars and radar-guided missile seekers, blinding, disabling, or destroying them in the process.
 Even the ability to swat incoming missiles out of the sky with directed energy weapons is clearly on the horizon.